5 Strong Time Management Techniques For Business Owners

 When you say, “I’m the only one that can do these things,” people put you in the first category.
 It is not that they don’t appreciate your passion—it is one of the reasons they want to work with your company.

-However, these individuals are getting involved with your business because of the potential for growth.
+However, these individuals are getting involved with your business because of the growth potential.
 When they hear this perspective, investors think,

 “How are we going to get someone that can run the business going forward?”
 Employees think, “We won’t grow if he needs to have his hand in everything.”
 Customers will not see your passion.
 They will see you as a single point of failure: “What happens if he gets hit by a bus?
 Does that mean I am left out in the cold?”